 Emil Gryesten played his first solo recital at the age of 15, and has since then performed extensively throughout Scandinavia and Eastern and Central Europe.
 He appeared for the first time as a soloist with orchestra at the age of 16, performing the Beethoven 3rd Piano Concerto with Aarhus Symphony Orchestra under David Riddle.
 He has made a number of recording productions, both studio recordings and live concerts, for the national radio stations of Denmark, Sweden, and Finland as well as for major Nordic record labels.

-Emil also serves as a teacher at the Aalborg School of Arts and at the Royal Danish Academy of Music, Copenhagen.
+Emil also serves as a member of the teaching faculty at the Aalborg School of Arts and at the Royal Danish Academy of Music, Copenhagen.